Urgent appeal issued for nurses and health care staff for Craigavon and Daisy Hill hospitals' Emergency Departments

 Only ‘Red Flag’ consultant clinics are operating and the Trust has also suspended all visiting at its sites and facilities from Midday on Friday last week, apart from End of Life visits and birthing partners.

-A spokesperson for the Southern Health Trust said: ““Our Hospitals remain extremely challenged today.
+A spokesperson for the Southern Health Trust said on Tuesday: ““Our Hospitals remain extremely challenged today.
 Craigavon Area Hospital is extremely busy - there are currently more than 90 people in our Emergency Department and 36 awaiting admission.

 “Like all health and social care employers, we are currently experiencing very significant additional staffing pressures due to high levels of Covid-19 related absences.
 Our exhausted staff continue to go above and beyond to care for ill patients.